Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/mem_access.md

 ### MEM_WriteByte
 Only the byte at address `adr` is changed here, not a whole four-byte word.
 That is, the three subsequent bytes remain untouched.
-If 0 <= val < 256 does not apply in MEM_WriteByte, a warning is issued and val is trimmed accordingly.
+If `0 <= val < 256` does not apply in `MEM_WriteByte`, a warning is issued and val is trimmed accordingly.
 In particular, shouldn't be negative numbers are passed.
 ```dae
 func void MEM_WriteByte (var int adr, var int val) {};
 ```